2017 RECRUITING BRIEFTHE APPLICATION

 In addition to the eligibility requirements listed in paragraph 5, CWO applicants must also meet the following requirements:

 a.
 Be a Chief Petty Officer (E-7 through E-9), including E-6 personnel, when notification has been received by the commanding officer that the individual is a selectee for Chief Petty Officer or that advancement to Chief Petty Officer has been authorized, and serving on active duty or as a member of the Ready Reserve in a drilling unit (pay or non-pay) for inactive duty applicants.

 b.
 Active Time in Service and inactive duty total qualifying Federal Service requirements:

-(3) Current Policy for Master Chief Petty Officers/E9: Active duty E-9 are appointed to CWO3 regardless of TIR.
+(3) Current Policy for Master Chief Petty Officers/E9: Personnel advanced to pay grade E-9 as of the day the board convenes, will be appointed to CWO3.
 Chief and Senior Chief Petty Officers: Active duty E-7 and E-8 are appointed to CWO2 regardless of TIR.